10 Business Internships for High School Students

 Program Length: 4-6 weeks

-Jimerson Birr is a business and commercial litigation firm that runs an HSSIP (High School Summer Internship Program) out of Jacksonville, Florida.
-Student Interns work closely with department heads and get to work in a wide variety of departments.
-Depending on their interests, you can gain experience in accounting, communications and marketing, legal services, and information technology.
-The firm is clear that the internship experience broadly encourages learning and gaining experience in business administration in general – as well as exposure to the workspace in a legal firm, that you can benefit from as a high school student.
+Jimerson Birr is a business and commercial litigation firm that runs a High School Summer Internship Program.
+Student interns work closely with department heads and get to work in a variety of departments.
+Depending on your interests, you can gain experience in accounting, communications and marketing, legal services, and information technology.
+The internship experience encourages learning and gaining experience in business administration in the workspace of a legal firm.

 Cost: No cost